bistro-its-berkeley/BISTRO-Starter-Kit/README.md

   * **The Problem statement for the Internal Pilot Study**: Then, read through the [presentation of the Sioux-Faux case](https://github.com/vgolfier/Uber-Prize-Starter-Kit/blob/master/docs/The_Sioux_Faux_case_pilot_study.md) for the Hackathon, which provides a high-level description of the tasks, as well as information on the outputs and scoring function.

-  * **The inputs to optimize**: Next, the [Which inputs should I optimize?](https://github.com/vgolfier/Uber-Prize-Starter-Kit/blob/master/docs/Which-inputs-should-I-optimize.md) page will give you the steps for installing BEAM and understanding what the inputs of the simulation are, where they are stored, and how to modify them.
+  * **The inputs to optimize**: Next, the [Which inputs should I optimize?](https://github.com/vgolfier/Uber-Prize-Starter-Kit/blob/master/docs/Which-inputs-should-I-optimize.md) page will give you the steps for using BEAM, the transportation simulation software, understanding what the inputs of the simulation are, where they are stored, and how to modify them.

   * **The description of the outputs**: Once you're familiar with the inputs, read the [Understanding the outputs and the scoring function](https://github.com/vgolfier/Uber-Prize-Starter-Kit/blob/master/docs/Understanding_the_outputs_and_the%20scoring_function.md) page to get a better understanding of the outputs of the simulation, where they are stored after a simulation run, what they describe, and how to interpret them.
 Here you will also find details on how the outputs are used to construct the challenge scoring function.